akolinski/vue-semaphore-heroku/README.md

 #### Github marketplace

-There are additional tools that we integrate into our workflow that'll help with streamlining the review process.
+There are additional tools that we integrate into our workflow that will help with streamlining the review process.

 - <a href="https://github.com/marketplace/accesslint" target="_blank">AccessLint</a>